heptarch/heptarch.github.io/drafts/will.md

 "Guarantee" is perhaps too strong.
 If we are simulated, the speed of the simulation can change, like lag in a video game.
 This latency could account for heavier computational processes, and relatedly, a regime of short-term analytic prediction using Lyapunov-unstable equations our simulators use to anticipate and schedule computational load.
 There is no way to tell from "inside" the simulation how fast it is being run (or if it run sequentially at all, a la [Greg Egan](https://www.gregegan.net/PERMUTATION/Permutation.html)), so it is experientially entirely consistent that there is a short-term prediction market in the simulation infrastructure.

-Short-term prediction perhaps implies short-term interventions.
-The simulators, in other words, might be able to influence decisions after all, provided they can pinpoint the relevant branching of the decision process.
+Short-term prediction seems to imply short-term interventions are possible after all.
+The simulators, in other words, might be able to influence our decisions provided they can pinpoint the relevant branching of the decision process and the correct intervention to make.
 In order to protect CFW, we make the following hypothesis:

 <div style="background-color: #212433 ; padding: 20px; border: 0px solid
 grey; line-height:1.5; border-radius: 15px">
-<b>CFW hypothesis.</b> It is computationally hard to determine when small (neuronal-scale) interventions will influence a decision in a brain.
+<b>CFW hypothesis.</b> It is computationally hard to determine if small (neuronal-scale) interventions will influence a decision.
 </div>

 By "computationally hard", I mean "infeasible for simulators", which probably translates to $\textsf{NP}$-hard for a suitable discretization of the problem.
-To be clear, I have no idea if this is true.
-But I would like it to be true so that, on the off chance we live in a simulation, we are immune to certain types of manipulation.
+Loosely  To be clear, I have no idea if this is true.
+It seems plausible But I would like it to be true so that, on the off chance we live in a simulation, we are immune to certain types of manipulation.

 ## Quantum mechanics